moonwhaler/CivitScraper/readme.md

 CivitScraper can organize model files based on metadata.
 The organization is controlled by the organization settings:

+> **⚠️ WARNING**: The file organization feature will change file locations (in "move" mode) or create new files (in "copy" mode).
+The author takes no responsibility for any unexpected outcomes when using this feature.
+Always back up your files before using the organization functionality - and test it before production run!

 ```yaml
 organization:
   enabled: false            # Enable model organization